alwaysanytime/alwaysanytime/README.md

 <br />
 <br />

-Hi, I'm [Code Joker](https://galileo0106.me/), a passionate self-taught full stack web developer and a freelance software engineer. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+Hi, I'm a passionate self-taught full stack web developer and a freelance software engineer. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 As a passionate self-taught full stack web developer and a freelance software engineer.
 My passion for software lies with dreaming up ideas and making them come.

 - ??
-Any freelance work? do reach, [email](mailto:galileo0106@gmail.com) :)
+Any freelance work? do reach, [email](mailto:alwaysanytime0305@mail.com) :)
 - ??
 Ask me about anything, I am happy to help;

 **Languages and tools:**